naimur978/naimur978/README.md

 <!-- <h1 align="center">Hei!
 This is Naimur!</h1> -->
-<h4 align="center">I am passionate about the intersection of Machine Learning and Software Development and aim to leverage my current expertise and skills to make meaningful contributions as a Data Science Engineer.</h3>
+<h4 align="center">I am passionate about projects where there's a combination of Machine Learning and Software Development and aim to leverage my current expertise and skills to make meaningful contributions as a Data Science Engineer.</h3>

 <!--